Josephfallen/SCP-SL-Discord-Bot/README.md

 ##
 ### Then run `dependt.py` to install the required Dependencies.
-  1. Open the folder containing all the bot's code, and click `dependt.py` or if you are on linux, `python3 dependt.py`
+  1. Open the folder containing all the bot's code, and click `dependt.py` or if you are on linux, run `./install.sh`
+     > If you experience issues with `./install.sh`, please run `chmod +x install.sh`.[^1]
-  2. File will auto run and auto close (windows), On linux it will run it and then will return you back to your command line
+  3. File will auto run and auto close (windows), On linux it will run it and then will return you back to your command line

 ##
 ## Run the bot